Key Takeaways

 Form preference comes down to lifestyle and convenience.
 Capsules offer precise dosing and portability, while powders can be sprinkled into room-temperature foods (heat reduces enzyme activity).
 Typical serving sizes range from one capsule per meal, with some formulas allowing two capsules for larger or more complex meals.

-For those who want a supplement that covers more than just enzymes, a multivitamin enriched with whole foods can provide additional nutritional support.
+For those who want a supplement that covers more than just enzymes, a multivitamin enriched with whole foods can complement your nutritional intake.

 | Consider This | Why It Matters | What to Look For |